 Sometimes referred to as “butterfly anchors,” toggle bolts are fasteners used for hanging objects on hollow wall systems, like plaster and drywall.
 This type of fastener is commonly used to hang items from ceilings, such as plants and mobiles.
 They can also be used to hang shelving that will hold a lot of weight, such as wall-mounted bookshelves or pantry shelving.

-A toggle bolt drywall anchor has spring-loaded wings that open inside the hollow wall, which enables it to brace against the wall and hold the fastener securely in place.
-The fastener’s wings, which are much larger than the actual bolt, spread the weight of the (fastened) item over a larger area.
-This increases the weight the bolt can secure, compared to a regular bolt.
+A toggle bolt drywall anchor has spring-loaded wings that open inside the hollow wall.
+The wings brace against the wall on the inside, securing the fastener in place.
+The fastener’s wings are much larger than the actual bolt, and they spread the weight of the fastened item over a larger area.
+This increases the weight the bolt can secure compared to a regular bolt.